Broughton House: History

 The main building was constructed in 1734 as two houses, at no.10 and no.12 High Street.
-In 1740 they were both purchased by Alexander Murray, Provost of Kirkcudbright and MP, who had them remodelled as one.
+In 1740 they were both purchased by Alexander Murray of Broughton, in Wigtownshire, Provost of Kirkcudbright and MP, who had them remodelled as one.
 The Murray family sold it in 1756, after which it had various owners, including the 5th Earl of Selkirk.

 Edward Atkinson Hornel (1864–1933) was brought up in Kirkcudbright, and as an artist was associated with the Glasgow Boys.
 In the 1890s he travelled to Japan, spending over a year making a series of around 30 paintings that were exhibited in Glasgow on his return in 1895.
 The proceeds from the sale of these paintings allowed him to spend £650 on buying Broughton House in 1901.
 Hornel lived at Broughton House with his sister Elizabeth ('Tizzy'), for the rest of his life.
 He commissioned his friend, the Glasgow architect John Keppie, to add a studio to the house, and in 1910 Keppie designed the gallery.
 A successful artist, Hornel continued to travel in the Far East, and also collected rare books.
 After Hornel's death in 1933, his sister continued to live at Broughton House until her death in 1950, after which the property was managed by The Broughton House Trust before being transferred to the National Trust for Scotland.
 In his will, Hornel wished that his house should "be preserved as a public art gallery for the benefit of the people of the Stewartry and visitors thereto".